danielmapar/DockerTutorial/README.md

 ## Important Docker Concepts

 -  Images
   - Read only templates used to create containers
   - Are created with the ```docker build``` command, either by us or by other docker users
   - Are designed to be composed of layers of other images
-    - Are stored in a Docker registry (Docker Hub)
+  - Are stored in a Docker registry (Docker Hub)}

 -  Container
   - If an image is a class, then a container is an instance of a class
   - They are a lightweight and portable encapsulations of an environment in which to run applications
   - We create a container from an Image.
 Inside that container we have all the binaries and dependencies we need to run our application.

 - Registry
   - Store our images
   - You can host your own registry, or use Dockers public registry (Docker Hub)
   - Inside a registry, images are stored in repositories
   - Docker repository is a collection of different docker images with the same name, that have different tags, each tag represents a version of the image (version of mysql for example)

 - Docker Hub (Registry)
   - New docker users are encouraged to use "official" repositories
     - Clear documentation
     - Docker incorporation dedicated a team for reviewing image content
     - Security updates in a timely manner

 ## Hello World Docker